$Z_2$ index for gapless fermionic modes in the vortex core of three dimensional paired Dirac fermions: Three-dimensional massive Dirac Hamiltonian with gapped pairings

-Next we focus on momentum independent, time reversal symmetric, gapped paired states of the three dimensional Dirac fermions.
-In three spatial dimensions the Dirac quasi-particles can pair into two fully gapped superconducting states.
-One of them is trivial s-wave pairing, whereas the other one is parity-odd and topologically non-trivial.
-To study the nature of these paired stated in the mixed/vortex phase, let us define an eight component Nambu-Dirac spinor as $\Psi = \left[ \Psi^\top_p (+ \vec{k}),\Psi^\top_h (-\vec{k}) \right]$, where $\Psi^\top_p(+\vec{k})=\Psi^\top(\vec{k})$ and $\Psi^\top_h(-\vec{k})=\Psi_p(\vec{k})$, otherwise
+Next we focus on momentum independent, time reversal symmetric, gapped paired states of the three-dimensional Dirac fermions.
+In three spatial dimensions, the Dirac quasiparticles can pair into two fully gapped superconducting states.
+One of them is trivial $s$-wave pairing, whereas the other one is parity-odd and topologically nontrivial.
+To study the nature of these paired states in the mixed/vortex phase, let us define an eight component Nambu-Dirac spinor as $\Psi = \left[ \Psi^\top_p (+ \vec{k}),\Psi^\top_h (-\vec{k}) \right]$, where $\Psi^\top_p(+\vec{k})=\Psi^\top(\vec{k})$ and $\Psi^\top_h(-\vec{k})=\Psi_p(\vec{k})$, otherwise

 $c^\pm_s$ corresponds to the annihilation operators for the even and the odd parity states, respectively, with the spin projections $s=\uparrow, \downarrow$.
-The three dimensional massive Dirac Hamiltonian in the presence of trivial s-wave ($\Delta_s$) and odd-parity topological ($\Delta_T$) parings takes the form
+The three-dimensional massive Dirac Hamiltonian in the presence of trivial s-wave ($\Delta_s$) and odd-parity topological ($\Delta_T$) parings takes the form